theserverlessway/aws-baseline/docs/Rollout.md

 # Rolling Out the AWS Baseline

 Rolling out the Baseline into AWS can be done fully automated through the `make rollout` command.
-Before running the Rollout there are a few things to consider so.
+Before running the Rollout there are a few things to consider.

+## Storing your customisations

+It is highly recommended that you fork this repository and commit all chagnes you're doing to the infrastructure to your own repository.
+This will make sure that you can redeploy your infrastructure easily anytime and selectively update the Baseline from upstream.

 ## Single Main Account or Split Management Accounts